ryoherisson/ssd/README.md

 # SSD: Single Shot MultiBox Object Detecto in pytorch
-This is a pytorch implementation of  Single Shot MultiBox Object Detector.
+This is a pytorch implementation of  Single Shot MultiBox Object Detector in pytorch.

 (Reference)
 https://github.com/amdegroot/ssd.pytorch